tdilauro/Simplified-wiki/BibliographicMetadata.md

 ## iDreamBooks

 "Metacritic for books".
 They have [a JSON-based API](http://idreambooks.com/api).
+We can get a list of recent critically acclaimed books and books that were recently featured on TV.
+For a given book we can get up to 5 critical reviews.

+API TOS are oriented around displaying reviews directly to end-users.

+* You agree to not use the API to redistribute, harvest or index iDreamBooks' data without our explicit consent.
+* You agree to not truncate, modify or change our data.
+* You may not store our data except for caching purposes.

 ## Amazon Product Advertising API